 Gender, pay and career advancement

 The question of occupational equality between men and women is not new, and it is continuously reshaped by changes in society and companies.
-The gender pay gap varies greatly depending on how it is studied and measured; e.g., with respect to full or part-time work, private or public-sector employees, etc. The fact remains that in France in 2015, women working full time in the private sector were found to have earned as much as 18.6% less than their male counterparts [source Insee].
+The gender pay gap varies greatly depending on how it is studied and measured; e.g., with respect to full or part-time work, private or public-sector employees, etc. The fact remains that in France in 2017, women working full time were found to have earned as much as 16.8% less than their male counterparts [source Insee].
 One question today concerns the persistence of this gender pay gap in OECD countries, where gender differences in labour market participation have eroded and working women now have more years of education than men.
 Another concerns the persistence of unequal career advancement possibilities for men and women, the so-called “glass ceiling”.

 Comment s'expliquent ces inégalités entre les femmes et les hommes ?